imom39a/indhu.me/src/pages/blog/experiential-learning/index.md

 > #### “Experiential learning is personal and effective in nature, influencing both feelings and emotions as well as enhancing knowledge and skills.”

-Experiential learning engages learners in critical thinking, problem solving and decision making in contexts that are personally relevant to them.
+Experiential learning engages learners in critical thinking, problem-solving, and decision making in contexts that are personally relevant to them.
 This approach to learning also involves making opportunities for debriefing and consolidation of ideas and skills through feedback, reflection, and the application of the ideas and skills to new situations.
 The crux of the learning occurs during the reflective process where learners assess their decisions in the light of natural consequences, mistakes, and successes.

-The idea of experiential learning as a cycle was suggested by prominent educationalists such as Jean Piaget, John Dewey and David Kolb.
+The idea of experiential learning as a cycle was suggested by prominent educationalists such as Jean Piaget, John Dewey, and David Kolb.

 The experiential learning cycle involves four phases: